cjlennon-dev/cjlennon/README.md

 In the cjlennon system, everthing, from application functionality, deployment pipeline tooling, css styling and so on (i.e. _everything_) is encapsulated within a module.

-A module is a unit of functionality that is designed to achieve a single purpose.
+A module is a unit of functionality that is designed to achieve a single, specific purpose.
 A module:

-- is a single unit of functionality, i.e. it has a single purpose
 - accepts a single input (e.g. an event) and results in a single outcome (e.g. a component is rendered, a web page is rendered, a Lambda function is updated, emails are sent and so on)
 - is self-contained.
-That is the module has no dependencies on software other than what is fully contained in the repo (after install).
+That is the module has no dependencies on software other than what is fully contained in the module itself (after install).
 Because 'no module is an island' modules will generally rely on other services, these dependencies need to be services interacted with over http(s)
 - is documented
 - resides in a single code repository (e.g. a single github repo)
 -  is small.
 Of course 'small' is subjective - the point being that less is more when it comes to module authoring.